How Can I Best Protect My Legal Rights?

 Your Rights as Our Client

-- You have the right to settle your case when you're ready, not before.
-The choice is always yours first and foremost.
+- Settle your case on your own terms.
+You have the right to settle your case when you're ready—not before.
+It's always your choice to make.